 Each year, the HCDE faculty reviews all PhD students actively enrolled in the HCDE PhD program.
 Each PhD student provides summary information concerning progress-to-date in the PhD program.
 All faculty review the summary documents in order to (a) identify opportunities to mentor individual students and (b) monitor the health of the PhD program overall.
 Faculty pay particular attention to senior students (in order to support their completion), first year students (in order to support their success), and students who have encountered challenges.
 The goal is for all students to benefit from participating in the annual review process.

-Each student should submit the following three documents to the HCDE Director of Student Services by the end of the second week of spring quarter each year.
+Each student should submit the following three documents to the HCDE Director of Academic Services by the end of the second week of spring quarter each year.
 Documents should be saved as PDFs using last name_document.
 Documents cannot be submitted as zip files.

 - Responses to the annual review questions.